SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 A secret society created to overthrow Capital's political and cultural structure, the Black Iron Pact draws its name from Ajax's sobriquet, the Iron Saint.
 Iron is a metal with deep symbolism to the tyrannical saint.

-The five most powerful members of the pact-the High Command formally lead the society and serve as its strike team.
+The five most powerful members of the pact—the High Command formally lead the society and serve as its strike team.
 The identity and whereabouts of the Black Iron Pact's original founder are closely guarded secrets, known only to Ajax and the High Command.

 The pact's true numbers also remain a mystery, and many citizens work for them unknowingly.
 Such subterfuge ensures the pact's agents can't be traced back to the High Command.